wp-plugins/contact-form-maker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Contact Form Maker is a simple form maker, which allows the user with almost no knowledge of programming to create and edit different type of forms.
+WordPress Contact Form Maker is a simple contact form builder, which allows the user with almost no knowledge of programming to create and edit different type of contact forms.

 == Description ==

 ### [WordPress Contact Form Maker](http://web-dorado.com/products/wordpress-contact-form-maker-plugin.html)

-WordPress Contact Form Maker is a simple form maker, which allows the user with almost no knowledge of programming to create and edit different type of forms.
+WordPress Contact Form Maker is a simple contact form builder, which allows the user with almost no knowledge of programming to create and edit different type of contact forms.
 The product is similar to the WordPress Form Maker using most of its functionality, whereas there are also some differences.
-If want to build complicated forms with various field types like Date, Time, Single choice, Multiple choice, etc., than you can use [WordPress Form Builder](http://wordpress.org/extend/plugins/form-maker).
+If want to build complicated contact forms with various field types like Date, Time, Single choice, Multiple choice, etc., than you can use [WordPress Form Builder](http://wordpress.org/extend/plugins/form-maker).

-The number of fields for the Contact Form Maker is unlimited and having large amount of fields will not cause any malfunctioning of the form.
-You can add different types of form fields, including inputs (e.g. e-mail, password, textarea, text input and etc.), Captcha (as well as possibility of adding Google standard ReCaptcha), custom and standard buttons, as well as Map field.
+The number of fields for the Contact Form Maker is unlimited and having large amount of fields will not cause any malfunctioning of the contact form.
+You can add different types of contact form fields, including inputs (e.g. e-mail, password, textarea, text input and etc.), Captcha (as well as possibility of adding Google standard ReCaptcha), custom and standard buttons, as well as Map field.

 WordPress Contact Form Maker uses simple and easy to manage backend interface, thus the users which are not able to make code-level changes, will be able to make customization and changes using parameters.

-This form builder will be equally fit the needs of the novice and experienced developers and designers.
+This contact form builder will be equally fit the needs of the novice and experienced developers and designers.

 The product has cross-browser compatibility, which allows using the Contact form for with any browser.